 The Advantage from Space

-Using satellite data and advanced analytics, SAVANT generates forecasts and predictions of production levels at individual mines within hours from acquisition of the satellite imagery.
+Using satellite data, machine learning and AI, SAVANT generates forecasts and predictions of production levels at individual mines, as well as monitors over 80% of the world’s copper smelter activity.
 It is this timeliness and targetability that gives space-derived services a real edge over the current range of information tools and solutions.

-Earth-i performs data analytics based on satellite and complementary data sources to provide assessments of the amounts of raw materials being extracted through mining operations at locations of interest around the world.
+Earth-i performs data analytics based on satellite imagery, and complementary data sources, to provide assessments on the output of raw materials being extracted and processed across the world’s supply chain for copper.

 * Using innovative volumetric assessment techniques based on the analysis of very high-resolution images and video from space, Earth-i monitors heap volumes or mine activity, such as movements of trucks and conveyors and the loading of trains and ships.